invidian/secure-and-reproducible-arch-linux/README.md

 ###### Generating Encryption key

+**NOTE: If you would like to use PIV keys for GPG, you can skip this step.**

 Next key to generate is Encryption key, which will be used to encrypt the data which only you will be able to decrypt.
 The procedure is almost identical to generating Signing key.

 To generate the key, run the command below: